edugonzaloalmorox/dataquest-datascience/ML fundamentals/notes.md

 - Rather than increasing the number of attributes to improve the accuracy it is necessary to increase the number of **relevant** characteristics.

+## Hyperparameter optimization

+ - **Hyperparameters** are values that affect the behavior and performance of a model that are unrelated to the data that is used.
+The process of finding the optimal hyperparameter value is the hyperparameter optimization.

+ - **Grid search** evaluates the entails the following steps

+    - selecting a subset of the possible hyperparameters

+    - training a model with each of the hyperparameter values

+    - evaluating each model's performance

+    - selecting the hyperparameter value that resulted in the lowest error value.